LSU Tigers football: Early history (1893–1954)

 The 1908 team posted an undefeated 10–0 record.
-Quarterback Doc Fenton led the nation in scoring with 132 points, posting then school records of 36 extra points and 6 field goals.
+Quarterback Doc Fenton led the nation in scoring with 132 points, posting then school records of 36 extra points and six field goals.
 Mike Lally was his running mate in the backfield.
 LSU beat Auburn 10–2, Seip going over for the first touchdown.
-Auburn's 2 was had by a safety, after T. C. Locke blocked Fenton's punt.
+Auburn's two points came on a safety, after T. C. Locke blocked Fenton's punt.
 Fenton could not recover the fumble because he was knocked unconscious by a spectator's cane.
 The National Championship Foundation retroactively awarded 1908 LSU the national championship though it is not claimed by LSU.
 This season also led to an SIAA championship; but was clouded by accusations of professionalism from Grantland Rice and rival school Tulane.
 Auburn and Vanderbilt were among those listed as alternative conference champions.
 Both Fenton and Seip were inaugural inductees into the LSU Athletic Hall of Fame.
 1910 was a disastrous year for the Tigers.
 After a strong 1909 campaign under coaches Joe Pritchard and John W. Mayhew, which saw their only conference loss come to SIAA champion Sewanee, the team lost some star power; Stovall, Lally, and Seip had all graduated.